inatlija/inatlija/README.md

 <h2>socials</h2>

-discord if you wanna send feet or date or talk either one is fine: inatlijaa
+discord if you wanna send feet or date or talk either one is fine: travy.wtf